danzel-py/Random-Quote-Machine/README.md

 It looks kinda fancy now.
 Button and the "<a>attribute</a>" hasn't properly aligned and i still don't know how to align them.
 Next is to align them and add hover effects maybe.

 A noob answer for my noob question: you can't place them somewhere else (i'm probably wrong).

+<h3>Oct 26th, 2020</h3>

+Bye to this project.

+Turns out you can place quotesList somewhere else and it's very easy.